Blog Post

 One of the goals of this model is to help the academic community engage with the models by providing an open-source model that rivals OpenAI’s GPT-3.5 (text-davinci-003) models.
 To this end, Alpaca has been kept small and cheap (fine-tuning Alpaca took 3 hours on 8x A100s which is less than $100 of cost) to reproduce and all training data and techniques have also been released.

-Alpaca wins our pick for the model to use if you only want it for research/personal projects as the license explicitly prohibits commercial use.
-However combined with techniques like LoRA this model can be fine-tuned on consumer grade GPUs and can even be run (slowly) on a raspberry pi.
+Combined with techniques like LoRA this model can be fine-tuned on consumer grade GPUs and can even be run (slowly) on a raspberry pi.

 FLAN UL2